Institute of Chartered Accountants in England and Wales: History

 In 1920, following the Sex Disqualification (Removal) Act 1919, the organisation admitted Mary Harris Smith, who became the first woman chartered accountant in the world.

 The headquarters of the institute, Chartered Accountants' Hall, in the City of London, which was designed in the Italian Renaissance style by John Belcher and built by Colls & Sons, was completed in 1892.
 It is widely regarded as one of the finest examples of Victorian Baroque architecture.
 Sir William Whitfield designed the 1964–70 extension and new entrance.

 In 1948, the institute received a Supplemental Charter.
 In 1957, ICAEW merged with the Society of Incorporated Accountants (founded in 1885 as the Society of Incorporated Accountants and Auditors).

 In 2019, as part of their celebration of 100 years of women being able to work as Chartered Accountants, ICAEW published a booklet on 100 years of women in Chartered Accountancy and launched a campaign to collect the stories of women members in chartered accountancy.
-In 2020, ICAEW announced the commissioning of a blue plaque in honour their first female member Mary Harris Smith.
+In 2020, ICAEW announced the commissioning of a blue plaque to honour their first female member Mary Harris Smith.